 The downside: A wok will not work very well on an electric or induction burner.
 Take note.

 Which wok should you buy?
-To be honest, any one-and-a-half- to two-millimeter-gauge carbon steel wok will do the job, including kitchen-supply versions, but I like this Joyce Chen wok.
+After testing, we recommend this model from Wok Shop and this one from Yosukata.
 As long as you follow our care and maintenance guide, your wok should will achieve a deep black, lustrous nonstick sheen within a few uses.

 A Three-Quart Saucier

 What a three-quart saucier is good for: A slope-sided saucier performs all of the functions of a straight-sided saucepan, with the added advantage of rounded edges that make whisking and combining ingredients a snap.
 A three-quart size is just large enough to heat up four to six servings of soup.
 It'll hold a couple bottles of wine for reducing, but is still a reasonable enough size that you can reduce those bottles down to a cup or two without having to switch over to a smaller pot.